Which Of The Following Substituted Cyclohexanes Is Most Stable

 Conclusion

 The stability of substituted cyclohexanes is a classic paradigm in conformational analysis, governed primarily by steric 1,3-diaxial interactions quantified by A-values.
-That said, this foundational model is enriched by significant electronic contributions, most famously the anomeric effect, and modulated by the dynamics of ring inversion.
+Even so, this foundational model is enriched by significant electronic contributions, most famously the anomeric effect, and modulated by the dynamics of ring inversion.
 Experimental techniques like low-temperature NMR and X-ray crystallography provide critical validation, while special cases—from neopentyl strain to poly-substituted systems—demonstrate the limits of simple additive rules.
 When all is said and done, understanding this balance between steric repulsion and electronic stabilization is essential for predicting the three-dimensional shapes, reactivity, and biological activity of countless organic and biologically relevant molecules.
 The cyclohexane chair remains a fundamental teaching model precisely because it encapsulates these universal principles of molecular stability in such a clear and accessible framework.